Markdown Cheat Sheet

 ---

-All three produce a horizontal line.
+All three syntaxes produce the same line: ---, ***, ___.
 Use --- — it’s the most common convention.

 Line Breaks